redt1de/malice/README.md

  - [ ] Removing hooks in ntdll.dll
  - [ ] In-memory encryption/sleep obfuscation

+# pkgs
-## pkgs
+## callz

-#### callz/direct:
+### darklib
+ - GetModuleHandle + GetProcAddress replacement, no WINAPI calls
+ - DarkLoadLibrary, partial implementation. still need to link the module to PEB.

+### ntd
+- essentially just darklib but focused on ntdll. needed for some of the syscall packages.

+### direct
 - direct syscalls
-    - sysid lookup via in mem or on disk (hellsgate)
+- sysid lookup via in mem or on disk (hellsgate), exception lookup coming soon
 - halos gate fallback (if proc is hooked, try and get sysid from an unhooked neighbor)
 - supports API hashing

-#### callz/indirect:
+#### indirect
-    - indirect syscalls (basically direct syscall but uses a "syscall;ret; trampoline)
+- indirect syscalls
-    - sysid lookup via in mem or on disk (hellsgate)
+- sysid lookup via in mem or on disk (hellsgate), exception lookup coming soon
 - halos gate fallback (if proc is hooked, try and get sysid from an unhooked neighbor)
 - supports API hashing

+#### _hwsyscall
+ - hwsyscalls implementation
+ - sets VEH and HWBP on the NT call, then tweaks the context to perform an indirect syscall + spoofed return address so call stack isnt KERNEL -> MALCODE

+#### moonwalk
+ - silentmoonwalk desync call stack spoofing on indirect syscalls.
+ - slighly sketchy, go is not meant for this kind of thing,GC and stack protections make it rough, still needs some work.

-#### callz/proxycall:
+#### proxycall
 - uses undocumented Nt callbacks to create a call stack that appears legitimate.
 Note, no return values are provided so r1,r2,err will always be empty.

-#### callz/darklib:
+#### hashers
-    - darkloadlibrary'ish. still need to implement PEB linking, currently its more of a reflective dll load.
-    - mimics windows.NewLazyDLL(), NewProc() etc but without the use of LoadLibrary() and GetProcAddress() since these may be monitored.
-This works by extracting Ldr data from PEB and parsing the Dll in mem to get exports.
-    - supports API hashing
+- Djb2 hashing algo

-#### callz/moonwalk:
-    - silentmoonwalk desync call stack spoofing on indirect syscalls.

-#### callz/hwsyscall:
-    - hwsyscalls implementation

-#### callz:
+## check

+## dbg

+## enc
-    - util functions for DLLs/Nt calls
+- encoders for payloads
-    - handles ssn resolution,finding gadgets etc.

-#### inst:
+- gzip -> XOR -> gzip encoder

+## inst
 - set or clear an instrumentation callback

-#### veh:
+## mem
+- some util functions for direct memory access

+## pe
+- modified fork of github.com/Binject/debug/pe
+- added support for NewFileFromMemory

+## peb
+- util functions for working with PEB
+- mainly used to walk exports for sysids and functions
+- had issues with the PE package on SentinelOne systems, so this works better.

+## _synth
+- messing with alternative call stack spoofing methods

+## util

+## veh
 - functions for manipulate vectored exception handlers and hardware breakpoints
-    - hooks a Dll call using hardware breakpoints and vectored exception handlers.

-#### all the callz follow a similar pattern for modularity (sliver builders caugh)
+#### all the callz follow a similar pattern for modularity (sliver builders caugh) except ntd and darklib
 ```go
     // you can pretty much replace [package] with direct/indirect/moonwalk/hwsyscall/proxycall and they all work the same way.
     /* for opts: